Background

 Painting of Planet Earth with North America and part of South America.

-But...how do we adapt the Miyawaki Method for our harsher, drier climate in LA?
+BUT...how do we adapt the Miyawaki Method for our harsher, drier climate in LA?

 Side-by-side image of natural temperate forest in Japan with a natural chaparral hillside in Los Angeles.
 Pensive emoji face in the center of the two images with a thought bubble that depicts a tree emoji.
 JapanLos Angeles